mongodb/specifications/source/unified-test-format/unified-test-format.rst

 When connected to a mongos server, the test runner can query the `config.shards <https://docs.mongodb.com/manual/reference/config-database/#config.shards>`__ collection.
 Each shard in the cluster is represented by a document in this collection.
-If the shard is backed by a single servers, the ``host`` field will contain a single host.
-If the shard is backed by a replica set, the ``host``For field contain the name of the replica followed by a forward slash and a comma-delimited list of hosts.
+If the shard is backed by a single server, the ``host`` field will contain a single host.
+If the shard is backed by a replica set, the ``host`` field contain the name of the replica followed by a forward slash and a comma-delimited list of hosts.